Gaétan Cousineau: Mayor of Gatineau

 Cousineau was again challenged by John Luck in the 1987 municipal election.
 The two candidates disagreed on many substantive issues; in particular, Cousineau maintained his opposition to a merger with Hull and Aylmer, while Luck supported the plan.
 Cousineau ultimately won by 179 votes following a recount.

 After the election, local activist Sylvain Simard charged that Cousineau should resign as mayor due to being in a conflict-of-interest over property he co-owned near the city's proposed downtown core.
 Cousineau responded that he was not in a conflict-of-interest and accused Simard of orchestrating a smear campaign.
 This notwithstanding, he resigned as mayor in February 1988, saying that he had run an honest administration but no longer wanted to be a target for partisan attacks.
+He stayed on until Robert Labine was elected in the by-election.

 Public administration

 Cousineau worked for the Commission municipale du Québec from 1992 to 1998, when was appointed by the Canadian government to the Immigration and Refugee Board of Canada in Montreal.
 He was not re-appointed in November 2006, amid suggestions that new prime minister Stephen Harper was attempting to pack the board with its ideological allies.

 After leaving the Immigration and Refugee board, Cousineau was appointed to a five-year term as president of the Commission des droits de la personne et des droits de la jeunesse, which began in September 2007.
 The following year, he argued that Quebec's proposed legislation on gender equity should formalize the province's commitment to economic and social rights.
 He also supported the principle of "reasonable accommodation" for minority ethnic and cultural groups in Quebec.

 In March 2010, Cousineau issued a thirty-seven page document attacking the practice of racial profiling in Quebec.
 He subsequently presided over six days of public hearings on the subject in Montreal and Quebec City, and in August 2010 he accused the Montreal Police of "systematic" racial profiling against black men in the city.
 Cousineau has also accused Quebec medical schools of blocking advancement by qualified applicants trained in other countries.